vandana1408/Confirmation-Email-Script/README.md

 - Include my default signature into the email
 - Bcc and Cc inputs
 - regex part to include the '@' for the email
+- figure out a way to send mail without turning on "Allow Less Secure Apps" on Google account to maintain security.
 - assertoric tests